cyberlogic-consulting/cyberlogic-yt-camel-for-beginners/rest-dsl/Readme.md

 # Apache Camel Message Mapping for Beginners
-Code samples demonstrated in a video that is not yet published.
+Code samples demonstrated in https://youtu.be/9d_KdP7cm2Q .

 ## How to run
 You can either run the java main class `ch.cyberlogic.camel.examples.Main` inside your IDE by yourself or use the following maven command: